laravel/nova-docs/4.0/installation.md

 composer update --prefer-dist
 ```

-When running `composer update`, you will be prompted to provide your login credentials for the Nova website.
+When running `composer update`, you will be prompted to provide your Nova website username and [license key](https://nova.laravel.com/licenses), which should be used in place of your password.
 These credentials will authenticate your Composer session as having permission to download the Nova source code.

-To avoid manually typing these credentials, you may create a [Composer auth.json file](https://getcomposer.org/doc/articles/http-basic-authentication.md) while optionally using your [API token](https://nova.laravel.com/settings#password) in place of your password.
+To avoid manually typing these credentials, you may create a [Composer auth.json file](https://getcomposer.org/doc/articles/http-basic-authentication.md) while using your [license key](https://nova.laravel.com/licenses) in place of your password.

 Finally, run the `nova:install` and `migrate` Artisan commands.
 The `nova:install` command will install Nova's service provider and public assets within your application: